 Air Quality Forecasts

-There are two ways to check smog warnings:
+There are several ways to check smog warnings:

 - If a smog warning is in effect for your area, a statement will be posted on the weather forecast page for your location.
 Select your location on the Quebec – Weather Conditions and Forecasts by Location page.

-- You can check the smog warning bulletin for all affected areas on the Warning bulletins for Quebec page.
+- You can check the smog warning bulletin for all affected areas on the Public Weather Alerts for Quebec page.

 - Real-time Air Quality Index (AQI) for the city of Montreal (in French only)